The HobbitHouse Ilustrated Glossary of Woodworking terms

 tabled scarf --- A scarf joint that has internal notching that greatly enhances the joint's resistance to forces that would tend to pull the two planks away from each other.
 Sort of like when you curl the fingers of each hand towards your palms and then lock them together, but best described by example, so here you go:

 table saw --- A table mounted power saw where the blade rises up (by an adjustable amount) through a slot in the table (see table saw insert).
 The blade can be angled (see left tilt and right tilt) and wood can be passed over the blade at an angle, thus making it possible to do compound miter cuts.
-Some feel that this type of saw is less flexible than a radial arm saw but it can do one thing that the radial arm saw is not physically capable of and that is rip wide panels.
+Some feel that this type of saw is less flexible than a radial arm saw but it can do one thing that the radial arm saw is not physically capable of and that is rip full sized panels.
 This type of saw is by far more common than the radial arm saw.
 It ranges in size from a 7-inch blade on really small (benchtop) models, up to monster size at sawmills, but the "standard", to the extent that there is a standard, is one with a 10-inch blade; that's what most hobbyists have and even small businesses are often content with it but may go to a 12-inch blade.
 There are small models that fit on top of a bench instead of being full floor models, some have cabinets housing the motor and some run on 110 volts and some on 220 volts.
 The primary types and some of their leading characteristics are as follows.
 Click on any type name for more details.

 type